Significant Dates In The History of The American Legion

 Oct.
 17, 2003 American Legion efforts on Capitol Hill break the deadlock on the Disabled Veterans Tax when Congress creates a 10-year phase-in for service-connected disabled retirees to receive military pay and VA disability without subtraction from either.
 Legion efforts also result in passage of the Military Family Tax Relief Act.

 Sept.
-3, 2004 American Legion lobbying leads to more progress in elimination of the Diasable Veterans Tax with the passage of PL 108-375 that eliminates the 10-year phase-in for 100 percent service-connected retirees, allowing them to immediately begin receiving both retired pay and VA disability payments.
+3, 2004 American Legion lobbying leads to more progress in elimination of the Disable Veterans Tax with the passage of PL 108-375 that eliminates the 10-year phase-in for 100 percent service-connected retirees, allowing them to immediately begin receiving both retired pay and VA disability payments.

 Sept.19, 2004 The American Legion launches the Blue Star Salute, public events where posts across the country recognize troops, their families and local business on Arm Forces Day.